apache/druid/docs/api-reference/legacy-metadata-api.md

 `GET /druid/coordinator/v1/metadata/segments?includeOvershadowedStatus&includeRealtimeSegments`

 Returns a list of all published and realtime segments for each datasource with the full segment metadata and extra fields `overshadowed`,`realtime` & `numRows`.
-Realtime segments are returned only when `druid.coordinator.centralizedTableSchema.enabled` is set on the Coordinator.
+Realtime segments are returned only when `druid.centralizedTableSchema.enabled` is set on the Coordinator.

 `GET /druid/coordinator/v1/metadata/segments?includeOvershadowedStatus&datasources={dataSourceName1}&datasources={dataSourceName2}`